Dragan Đilas: Economy

 In one newspaper article, Đilas wrote that he stands for state capitalism and that only state investment, primary in agriculture and energetics, can start up Serbian economy.
 Instead of privatizing PKB, he proposes a system of state-owned agricultural enterprises which will encourage development of agriculture and food industry.

-Personal life and other endeavours
+Personal life

-Đilas is the founder and vice president of Naša Srbija humanitarian organisation for Serbian children who were left without one or both parents in the wars in the former Yugoslavia.
+Đilas is the founder and vice president of Naša Srbija, a humanitarian organisation for Serbian children who were left without one or both parents in the wars in the former Yugoslavia.

-He divorced in 2007.
-He was married to Milica Delević from 1994, who is also politically active.
-From fall 2003 until mid-August 2004 she headed the Office for Cooperation with the European Union under the Council of Ministers.
-Then from 2007 until 2008, she was the deputy to Serbian Foreign Minister Vuk Jeremić.
-From November 2008, she is heading the Office for European Integration in the Serbian Government.
-They have two daughters together, Sofija and Jovana.
+He married Milica Delević in 1994.
+Delević, also politically active, served as head of the Office for Cooperation with the European Union under the Council of Ministers (2003–2004), later as deputy to Foreign Minister Vuk Jeremić (2007–2008), and as director of the Serbian Government’s Office for European Integration (2008–2012).
+The couple divorced in 2007 and have two daughters, Sofija and Jovana.

-In September 2009, 42-year-old Đilas married the 28-year-old doctor Iva Pelević in a low-key civic ceremony.
-A year later they had a church wedding.
-They have a daughter named Ana and a son named Vuk.
-In 2013 they divorced.
+In September 2009, Đilas married Iva Pelević, a physician, with whom he had a daughter, Ana, and a son, Vuk.
+The couple divorced in 2013.